aelvan/Imager-Craft/README.md

 **'crop'**: Crops the image to the given size, scaling the image to fill as much as possible of the size.
 **'fit'**: Scales the image to fit within the given size while maintaining the aspect ratio of the original image.
-**'strecth'**: Scales the image to the given size, stretching it if the aspect ratio is different from the original.
+**'stretch'**: Scales the image to the given size, stretching it if the aspect ratio is different from the original.
 **'croponly'**: Crops the image to the given size without any resizing.
 **'letterbox'**: Scales the image to fit within the given size, the same way as `'fit'`.
 It then expands the image to the given size, adding a specified color to either the top/bottom or left/right of the image.
 The color (and opacity if the image format supports it) can be controlled with the `letterbox` parameter.